-New England Assistive Technology Marketplace
+New England Assistive Technology (NEAT)

 A Connecticut based organization, the Marketplace is a resource for individuals with disabilities, their families and the professionals with whom they work.

-Quality Indicators for Assistive Technology Services in School Settings
+Quality Indicators for Assistive Technology Services

 The QIAT Consortium is a nationwide grassroots group that includes hundreds of individuals who provide input into the ongoing process of identifying, disseminating, and implementing a set of widely-applicable Quality Indicators for Assistive Technology Services in School Settings.